Why do we need a Prime Vendor System?

 The supply gap of over 40% stemming from the out-of-stock situation and low order fulfillment rates for supplies by MSD needs to be complemented by medicines from other sources.

-Normally, health facilities fill this gap with purchases using complementary funds such as from community health fund (CHF), national health insurance fund (NHIF), user fees and donor basket funds.
-Procurement is done from multiple private sources within and outside their district and region; incurring in the process high opportunity costs (travel and fuel, per diems, high prices of medicines they purchase).
-The procedure is uneconomic, bureaucratic, intransparent, and lengthy and supplies are of questionable quality.
+Before, health facilities filled this gap with purchases using complementary funds such as from community health fund (CHF), national health insurance fund (NHIF), user fees and donor basket funds.
+Procurement was done from multiple private sources within and outside their district and region; incurring in the process high opportunity costs (travel and fuel, per diems, high prices of medicines they purchase).
+The procedure was highly uneconomic, bureaucratic, intransparent, and lengthy and supplies were of questionable quality.

 To resolve this situation, the Dodoma Regional Administration and Local Government (RALG) embarked on a novel process to establish and engage, on a Public-Private Partnership (PPP) basis, one private sector pharmaceutical supplier, as the primary supplier to provide the supplementary medicines needed by public health facilities in the region.

 Health facilities (HF) have two main sources of funding for their supplies: